Conflict of Interest Policy for Regents : 1.02.03.30

 - Guidance.
 Although it is not possible to list every circumstance which is, or is not, a conflict of interest, the following examples are provided:

-- If a Regent commingles assets with a spouse or other family member who is financially interested in a contract or transaction affecting the system, the Regent is also financially interested in the contract or transaction.
+- If a Regent commingles assets with a spouse or other individual who is financially interested in a contract or transaction affecting the system, the Regent is also financially interested in the contract or transaction.

-- A Regent's service as a salaried officer (without stock ownership) of a company doing business with the system does not violate T.C.A. § 49-8-203(g) unless the facts in a given case show that the trustee's compensation is linked to the company's performance and could be enhanced by the company's business with the system.
+- A Regent's service as a salaried employee or officer (without stock ownership) of a company doing business with the system does not violate T.C.A. § 49-8-203(g) unless the facts in a given case show that the Regent's compensation is linked to the company's performance and could be enhanced by the company's business with the system.

 - A Regent’s service as a member of the board of directors without stock ownership of a company doing business with the system does not violate T.C.A. § 49-8-203(g) unless the facts in a given case show that the Regent receives a director's fee that is linked to the company's performance and could be enhanced by the company's business with the system.
 In view of the broad nature of the prohibition found in T.C.A. §49-8-203(g), any activity which might constitute, or be perceived to constitute, a prohibited conflict should be fully reported.
 Full disclosure of any situation in doubt should be made.